-Although the Hudson Library & Historical Society was founded in 1910, the roots of a library in Hudson can be traced back to the founding of Hudson, Ohio, in the early 1800s.
-In 1802, shortly after settling in Hudson, David Hudson, the founder of Hudson, began providing books for settlers.
+The Hudson Library & Historical Society was officially founded in 1910, but the roots of a library in Hudson can be traced back to the founding of Hudson, Ohio, in the early 1800s.
+In 1802, shortly after settling in Hudson, early pioneers provided books for settlers.
 Townspeople in Hudson, Aurora, and Mantua frequented this early circulating library, which likely existed until the 1820s.
 Western Reserve College was founded in 1826 and Hudson residents were allowed access to its library.
 In 1871, a public school library was formed in Hudson which maintained a small collection of books.
 In 1882, Western Reserve College moved to Cleveland, taking the library with it.
 Western Reserve Academy remained behind, slowly establishing a new library.
 By 1886, the academy had over 800 volumes.
 The academy’s library was housed in the Athenaeum and townspeople and students could pay $0.25 a term or $0.50 a year to borrow books or use the periodicals.
 However, due to financial hardships, the Academy was forced to close in 1903.

 The idea behind the modern library as it is known today was the brainchild of longtime Hudson resident Caroline Baldwin Babcock (1841-1921).
 The death of fellow Hudson resident Matthew C. Read, an author and scholar, prompted Caroline to begin thinking about the need for an institution that should collect and preserve the community’s history.
 In 1910, Caroline wrote to her childhood friend James Ellsworth (1849-1925) about her idea for a library.
 Ellsworth, a wealthy entrepreneur and town benefactor, took to Caroline’s idea and assisted Caroline in setting up a formal society.
 He offered his attorneys to help draw up a charter, paying the necessary fees, and assisted in supplying books.
 After the library was founded, Ellsworth offered the library space in the community club house.
 The Hudson Library & Historical Society Articles of Incorporation were signed on October 29, 1910, marking the official formation of the Hudson Library & Historical Society.
 In 1911, Caroline was appointed president of the Society and the library opened its doors to the public in 1912.